Quantum homogenization in non-Markovian collisional model: Framework of collisional model

+Clearly \textit{scheme 2} and \textit{scheme 3} will give rise to the same dynamics.
+Because, as mentioned earlier, the reduced state of the system is the only thing we need before its interaction with $B_n$. \\

-Although the above equation is valid for any CPTP map, for our scenario unitary is enough.
-Due to this property, the system states $\rho_n^S$ from scheme 2 and scheme 3 are identical \cite{campbell-strategy} implying the dynamics of the system being the same. \\\\ A simple example can be given now to show that semi-group property does not hold in the presence of ancilla-ancilla interaction.
+A simple example can be given now to show that semi-group property does not hold in the presence of ancilla-ancilla interaction.
 We take the ancilla-ancilla unitary to be the swap operation: $U_{\rm B_{n-1}B_n}\equiv S_{n-1,n}$ (lower indexes indicate that swap operation takes place between $B_{n-1}$ and $B_n$ ancillas), defined as,

 for any two states $\ket{\phi}$ and $\ket{\psi}$.
 One can show that, the system state after its collision with $n$-th ancilla is \cite{collisional-review1},

 This can be contrasted with the scenario with no ancilla-ancilla interaction, where the map $\Lambda_n$ can be realized as operating $\xi$ for $n$ times.
 Clearly, the semi-group property does not hold here implying the presence of memory effect.
 This concludes our discussion about collisional model.